Droid997/expense_tracker/README.md

 # expense_tracker
 *************************************** EXPENSE TRACKER ***********************************

-!important
-The play framework has some problem with its library dependencies for java Ebean ORM and MYSQL integration.
-I did actually found it easy to develop in play framework, since after integration with MYSQL the play framework classes throwed errors from there own java classes,I had no other option than to choose different framework.

 =>To run the application you need to have xampp installed in your computer you can download it from the below link